jkarenko/IGNORAMUS/README.md

 2. Install Poetry if you haven't already: https://python-poetry.org/docs/#installation
 3. Navigate to the project directory
 4. Run `poetry install` to set up the virtual environment and install dependencies
+5. Acquire a Replicate API token from https://replicate.com/
-5. Either create a `token.txt` file in the project directory and put your Replicate API token in it, or set the `REPLICATE_API_TOKEN` environment variable to your token.
+6. Either create a `token.txt` file in the project directory and put your Replicate API token in it, or set the `REPLICATE_API_TOKEN` environment variable to your token.

 ## Usage